vvkisil/MoebInv-notebooks/Geometry_of_cycles/README.md

 ## [Start from the Basics](Start_from_Basics)

-+ [What is a cycle, by the way?](https://github.com/vvkisil/MoebInv-notebooks/tree/master/Geometry_of_cycles/Start_from_Basics/What_is_cycle.ipynb) A pedestrian introduction of the key concept of Lie-Möbius sphere geometry. [⚙CoLab](https://colab.research.google.com/github/vvkisil/MoebInv-notebooks/blob/master/Geometry_of_cycles/Start_from_Basics/What_is_cycle.ipynb) [HTML view](http://www1.maths.leeds.ac.uk/~kisilv/MoebInv-notebooks/Geometry_of_cycles/Start_from_Basics/What_is_cycle.html)
++ [What is a cycle, anyway?](https://github.com/vvkisil/MoebInv-notebooks/tree/master/Geometry_of_cycles/Start_from_Basics/What_is_cycle.ipynb) A pedestrian introduction of the key concept of Lie-Möbius sphere geometry. [⚙CoLab](https://colab.research.google.com/github/vvkisil/MoebInv-notebooks/blob/master/Geometry_of_cycles/Start_from_Basics/What_is_cycle.ipynb) [👁 HTML view](http://www1.maths.leeds.ac.uk/~kisilv/MoebInv-notebooks/Geometry_of_cycles/Start_from_Basics/What_is_cycle.html)

-+ [What is PyGiNaC, by the way?](https://github.com/vvkisil/MoebInv-notebooks/tree/master/Geometry_of_cycles/Start_from_Basics/pyGiNaC.ipynb) A pedestrian introduction of the key concept of Lie-Möbius sphere geometry. [⚙CoLab](https://colab.research.google.com/github/vvkisil/MoebInv-notebooks/blob/master/Geometry_of_cycles/Start_from_Basics/pyGiNaC.ipynb) or [HTML view](http://www1.maths.leeds.ac.uk/~kisilv/MoebInv-notebooks/Geometry_of_cycles/Start_from_Basics/pyGiNaC.html)
++ [What is PyGiNaC, anyway?](https://github.com/vvkisil/MoebInv-notebooks/tree/master/Geometry_of_cycles/Start_from_Basics/pyGiNaC.ipynb) A pedestrian introduction of the key concept of Lie-Möbius sphere geometry. [⚙CoLab](https://colab.research.google.com/github/vvkisil/MoebInv-notebooks/blob/master/Geometry_of_cycles/Start_from_Basics/pyGiNaC.ipynb) or [👁 HTML view](http://www1.maths.leeds.ac.uk/~kisilv/MoebInv-notebooks/Geometry_of_cycles/Start_from_Basics/pyGiNaC.html)

 ### References
 1. Vladimir V. Kisil, [*MoebInv: Symbolic, numeric and graphic manipulations in non-Eclidean geometry*](http://moebinv.sourceforge.net/), SourceForge repository,